patois/RETracker/README.md

 `RETracker` is a reverse engineering framework for the [Polyend Tracker](https://polyend.com/tracker/) written in Python.
 It is based on unofficial patches that are applied to the vendor's stock firmware.
-These patches introduce a custom USB handler by replacing the Tracker's existing USB RAWHID handler.
+These patches introduce a custom USB handler by replacing the Tracker's existing but unused USB RAWHID handler.

 The `RETracker's` custom USB handler introduces new, non-official features to the `Polyend Tracker` that can be controlled from a computer via USB and also brings back file transfer functionality that has been [disabled by Polyend with the introduction of firmware v1.4.0](https://github.com/polyend/TrackerBetaTesting/releases/tag/1.4.0).